Amicus/end-dash/_includes/README.md

 </div>
 ```

-When EndDash runs into a `data-view`, it will lookup the view and initalize it with the model
+When EndDash runs into a `data-view`, it will lookup the view and initialize it
-in scope.
+with the model in scope at the DOM element where the view is initialized.

 To lookup the view, EndDash uses a simple view store.
 You can register views by
 calling `EndDash.registerView` with the view name and the view class object.
 You can